-Figure 1 depicts the basic mediation structure that I later embed in wider contexts.
-It consists of three random variables: T, often called treatment; Y, the outcome; and M, the mediator, whose role in transmitting the effect of T on Y I wish to assess.
-As a running example, one could imagine an encouragement design (Holland, 1988) where T stands for a type of educational program that a student receives, M stands for the amount of homework a student does, and Y stands for a student's score on the exam.
-In the linear case (see Figure 1a), the causal relationships in this example would be modeled in three linear equations:
+Figure 1 depicts the basic mediation structure that we will later embed in wider contexts.
+It consists of three random variables: T, often called treatment; Y, the outcome; and M, the mediator, whose role in transmitting the effect of T on Y we wish to assess.
+As a running example, we could imagine an encouragement design (Holland, 1988) where T stands for a type of educational program that a student receives, M stands for the amount of homework a student does, and Y stands for a student's score on the exam.
+In the linear case (Fig. 1(a)), the causal relationships in this example would be modeled in three linear equations: